rust-lang/rfcs/text/3127-trim-paths.md

 At the moment, paths to the source files of standard and core libraries, even when they are present, always begin with a virtual prefix in the form of `/rustc/[SHA1 hash]/library`.
 This is not an issue when the source files are not present (i.e. when `rust-src` component is not installed), but when a user installs `rust-src` they may want the path to their local copy of source files to be visible.
-Hence the default behaviour when `rust-src` is installed should be to embed the local path.
+Hence the default behaviour when `rust-src` is installed should be to use the local path.
 These local paths should be then affected by path remappings in the usual way.

 ## Preserving debuginfo to help debuggers
 At the moment, `--remap-path-prefix` will cause paths to source files in debuginfo to be remapped.
 On platforms where the debuginfo resides in a